Council

 Jessica Schulberg

 Jessica Schulberg is a senior reporter at HuffPost, covering the criminal legal system.
-She is the recipient of a 2022 Deadline Club award for her story about how a school shooting in Oregon has been used to justify juvenile life without parole sentences in the state.
-Her work has also appeared in the New Republic and the Washington Post.
+She is the recipient of a 2022 Deadline Club award and a 2023 Writers Guild Award.
+Her work has helped free people from prison and led to policy and legislative change.
 She volunteers with Empowerment Avenue, helping incarcerated journalists publish their work in mainstream outlets.
+She is a proud member of HuffPost Union, where she has helped negotiate two contracts and has served on contract enforcement committees since 2017.

 Samantha Smylie